For Australians · Free on iOS

 Find the cheapest store

-Standing in Aldi.
-Holding a yoghurt.
-Wondering if Coles has it cheaper.
+You're in Aldi holding a yoghurt, wondering if Coles has it cheaper.

 • Today's price for every item at every store, in one tap

-• Prices refreshed every night so today's row matches today's shelf
+• Prices refresh every night, so what you see matches today's shelf

 Best trip, calculated

-• Best single-shop trip AND best multi-shop split — pick what fits your week
+• Best single-store trip and the best split, side by side — pick what suits the week

-• Considers Coles, Woolies, Aldi, Panetta, and any custom shop you've added
+• Covers Coles, Woolies, Aldi, Panetta and any custom shop you've added

-• Quantity-aware totals: 2 packs of chops counts as 2, not 1
+• Quantities count properly — 2 packs of chops totals as 2, not 1

 Shared with your household

-Add something from the couch and it pops up on your partner's phone in the aisle.
-They tick the brie, you tick the bananas, neither of you doubles up.
-The person at home remembers the avocados — the person at the centre sees it right away.
+Add something from the couch and it shows up on your partner's phone in the aisle.
+They tick off the brie, you tick off the bananas, and nobody doubles up.
+If whoever's at home remembers the avocados, whoever's at the shops sees it straight away.

-• One six-character code to share the list — no email, no signup form
+• Share the list with a six-character code — no email, no signup forms

-• Changes show up in real time on every device
+• Changes show up on every phone in real time

-• A buzz when they tick off the last item — so the one at home knows it's safe to start dinner
+• A buzz when the last item's ticked off, so whoever's home knows to start dinner

 Scan to add

-Camera at a barcode and the product lands on your list — brand, package size, Nutri-Score, the lot.
+Point the camera at a barcode and the product lands on your list with the brand, package size and Nutri-Score already filled in.
 The kids can do it.
-Tap the item afterwards to see which store has it cheapest today and what the unit price actually works out to.
+Tap the item afterwards to see which store has it cheapest today and what the unit price works out to.

-• Brand, package size and Nutri-Score auto-filled — no typing
+• Brand, package size and Nutri-Score filled in automatically

-• Type the name if the barcode's scuffed or missing
+• Type the name instead if the barcode's scuffed or missing

 • Three million products in the catalogue, growing every week